desainkr/PlaywrightDemo/README.md

-Preconditions for Playwright to run
+PW Preconditions for Playwright to run

 Node.js installed